-A person who wishes to make a report under this policy may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the person is comfortable speaking.
+A person who wishes to make a report under this Title IX grievance procedure may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the person is comfortable speaking.

-School employees who receive information about conduct that reasonably may constitute Sex Discrimination under this policy shall promptly forward the report or information to the Title IX Coordinator.
-An employee who fails to promptly make or forward a report or information may be disciplined, up to and including discharge.
+School employees shall respond to incidents of sexual harassment by promptly making or forwarding the report to the Title IX Coordinator.
+An employee who fails to promptly make or forward a report may be disciplined, up to and including discharge.